Silas Weir Mitchell (physician): Personal life

 Mitchell died on January 4, 1914, in Philadelphia and is interred at The Woodlands Cemetery.
 His widow died a week after his funeral.

-Cultural Club Founder
+Cultural club founder

 Mitchell and 8 other members of the University Club at Penn founded The Franklin Inn Club in 1902.

 Art patron

 He was a friend and patron of the artist Thomas Eakins, and owned the painting Whistling for Plover.
 The Philadelphia Chippendale chairs seen in several Eakins paintings – such as William Rush Carving his Allegorical Figure of Schuylkill River (1877) and the bas-relief Knitting (1883) – were borrowed from Mitchell.
 Following Eakins's 1886 forced resignation from the Pennsylvania Academy of the Fine Arts, Mitchell may have recommended the artist's trip to the Badlands of South Dakota.

 The artist John Singer Sargent painted two portraits of Mitchell: one is in the collection of the College of Physicians of Philadelphia; the other, commissioned by the Mutual Assurance Company of Philadelphia in 1902, was recently sold (see External Links, below).

 The sculptor Augustus Saint-Gaudens modeled an 1884 bronze portrait plaque of Mitchell.
 Mitchell commissioned Saint-Gaudens to create a monument to his deceased daughter Maria: The Angel of Purity, a white marble version of the sculptor's Amor Caritas.
 Originally installed in Saint Stephen's Church, Philadelphia, it is now at the Philadelphia Museum of Art.